 But, it is actually possible to build muscle in a caloric deficit, which then means that you can build muscle and lose weight at the same time (fat, not just overall weight).

-A general “caloric deficit for weight loss“ or “caloric surplus to build muscle“ happens on a minute by minute basis throughout the day rather than the total caloric equilibrium over a 24-hour period.
+A general “caloric deficit for weight loss“ or “caloric surplus to build muscle“ happens on a minute-by-minute basis throughout the day rather than the total caloric equilibrium over a 24-hour period.

 Basically, what this means is that your body doesn’t know what’s coming up later in the day for calories in or calories out.

 Therefore, if you do a hard workout and haven’t eaten yet, you are temporarily in a caloric deficit.
-On the other hand, as soon as you eat, particularly if you haven’t worked out yet in the day, you are in a caloric surplus.

 Therefore, if you are strategic with your weight loss diet and hypertrophy workout timing, you can build muscle while in a caloric deficit overall by the end of the day.

-This concept has been provided in studies that show that you can gain muscle in a caloric deficit as long as you perform resistance training workouts that progress in load and volume while simultaneously following a high-protein diet with frequent protein intake throughout the day.
+Studies confirm that you can gain muscle in a caloric deficit as long as you perform resistance training workouts that progress in load and volume while simultaneously following a high-protein diet with frequent protein intake throughout the day.

-Evidence suggests that the most effective diet to follow for how to build muscle in a caloric deficit is to consume 2.3-3.1 grams of protein per kilogram of body weight per day, spread over 3-6 meals per day.
+Evidence3Helms, E. R., Aragon, A. A., & Fitschen, P. J. (2014).
+Evidence-based recommendations for natural bodybuilding contest preparation: nutrition and supplementation.
+Journal of the International Society of Sports Nutrition, 11(1). https://doi.org/10.1186/1550-2783-11-20 suggests that the most effective diet to follow for how to build muscle in a caloric deficit is to consume 2.3-3.1 grams of protein per kilogram of body weight per day, spread over 3-6 meals per day.

 For example, let’s say you weigh 75 kg (165 pounds):